-Whether you are going to trial in Small Claims Court or King's Bench Court, understanding how to present evidence to the court and how trials are conducted can improve your chances for success.
+Understanding how to present evidence to the court and how trials are conducted can improve your chances for success.
+This is true whether your matter is in King’s Bench or Small Claims Court.

 Judges determine the outcome of a case based on the law and the evidence before them.
 Understanding the rules of evidence is key to getting your story before the court.